+C-2 List each type of goods exported to Australia (these types should cover all types listed in spreadsheet "B-4 Australian sales" - see section B of this questionnaire).

+Please refer to answer to question C-1 above.

-- C-1 Fully describe all of the goods you have exported to Australia during the review period.
-Include specification details and any technical and illustrative material that may be helpful in identifying, or classifying, the exported goods. - C-2 List each type of goods exported to Australia (these types should cover all types listed in spreadsheet "B4 Australian sales" see section B of this questionnaire). - C-3 If you sell like goods on the domestic market, for each type that your company has exported to Australia during the review period, list the most comparable model(s) sold domestically; - and provide a detailed explanation of the differences where those goods sold domestically (ie. the like goods - see explanation in glossary) are not identical to goods exported to Australia.
+- C-3 If you sell like goods on the domestic market, for each type that your company has exported to Australia during the review period, list the most comparable model(s) sold domestically; - and prepare a spreadsheet named "C-3 Like goods", providing a detailed explanation of the differences where those goods sold domestically (i.e. the like goods see explanation in glossary) are not identical to goods exported to Australia.

 EXPORTED TYPE DOMESTIC TYPE IDENTICAL?
 DIFFERENCES Product code of each model of the goods exported to Australia Product code of comparable model sold on the domestic market of the country of export If goods are identical indicate "YES".
-Otherwise "NO Where the good exported to Australia is not identical to the like goods, describe the specification differences.
+Otherwise "NO" Where the good exported to Australia is not identical to the like goods, describe the specification differences.
 If it is impractical to detail specification differences in this table refer to documents which outline differences